 Composting toilets are a relatively new experiment in the toilet industry.
-The main idea behind these toilets was to convert human waste into a natural fertilizer.
-This process decomposes the waste through manually created bacterial activities.
-Basically, composting toilets are eco-friendly portable toilets.
+The main idea behind these toilets is to convert human waste into a natural fertilizer.
+The composting process decomposes the waste through manually created bacterial activities.
+In short, composting toilets are eco-friendly portable toilets.

 Benefits of Using a Composting Toilet

-For the travel-minded enthusiasts, composting toilets are all they’ll need.
-They are a worthy replacement for brick and mortar models.
+For travel enthusiasts, composting toilets are a worthy replacement for more traditional models.
 Converting the feces using woody plants or sawdust is an idea far ahead of its time.

 We all read about saving nature, planting trees, and watch videos on global warming.
-The discovery of decomposing our sewage is a great way to make our surroundings better.
-You can use organic waste to boost the growth of the trees in your garden.
+Decomposing our sewage is a great way to make our surroundings better.
+You can use organic waste to boost the growth of the trees and plants in your garden.

-Although the initial cost is a bit high, keep in mind that it will save you money each month.
-There will be little to no consumption of water for toilet flushing purposes.
+Although the initial cost is a bit high, keep in mind that it will save you money each month as there will be little to no consumption of water for toilet flushing purposes.

 Tips Using a Composting Toilet

-Using the toilet properly will directly improve its lifespan.
-So, let’s mention a few great tips.
-At first, you should always keep the lid closed while not in use.
-Also, it’s crucial that liquid and solid waste remains separate.
+First, you should always keep the lid closed while not in use.
+Also, it’s crucial that liquid and solid waste remain separate.

-After adding the solid waste, you should do the composting process a few times.
+After adding solid waste, you should complete the composting process a few times.
 Also, some people are wondering if they can use toilet paper for this toilet.
 Yes, you can.
 However, then the process might take slightly longer.

 The Composting Toilet Comparison Table

-These toilets earned quite a reputation among campers, hikers, and rafters.
-The technology of processing human waste without using water is an excellent solution.
-It’s good for areas suffering from limited water supply and inadequate drainage systems.
+The technology of processing human waste without using water is an excellent solution for campers, hikers, and rafters.
+It’s also good for use in areas suffering from limited water supply or inadequate drainage systems.

 The self-contained design makes them a pain-free way to carry your toilet along with you.
-Neither you need water, no plumbing for the installation.
+You need neither water, nor plumbing for the installation.

-To find that one model that’ll meet all your requirements, you first have to educate yourself.
-Learn about essential details, their working principle, and maintenance techniques.
-The selection becomes easier when you do an in-depth analysis of some products.
-So, here it goes.
+To find that one model that will meet all your requirements, learn about each model’s essential details, the working principle, and maintenance techniques.
+The selection becomes easier when you do an in-depth analysis of products available on the market.
+Here are our reviews.

 Top 5 Composting Toilets | Products We Reviewed

-In my review section, I will enlighten you on the different technologies and designs that manufacturers use to keep their products competitive.
-I have reviewed the most prominent compost models available on the market today.
+We have reviewed the most prominent compost models available on the market today.
 What makes them more advantageous and gives better value than the others?
-Let’s find out the answer.
+Keep reading to find out.

 1. Nature’s Head Self-Contained Toilet